Robert Berdella: Aftermath

 Berdella's house was purchased by a local businessman for an undisclosed sum in December 1988.
 The property was later demolished.

 Victims

-By the time of Berdella's arrest, he had abducted, tortured, and murdered at least six young men (although the KCPD suspect Berdella of involvement in two other disappearances).
-In addition, despite the fact that more than twenty different men were depicted in postures suggesting unconsciousness or death within the 334 Polaroid images and thirty-four snapshot prints seized from 4315 Charlotte Street following his arrest, Berdella was adamant that the six men identified as victims and whom he had confessed to killing were the only ones that he murdered.
+By the time of Berdella's arrest, he had abducted, tortured, and murdered at least six young men (he was initially suspected of involvement in two other disappearances).
+Although more than twenty different men were depicted in postures suggesting unconsciousness or death within the 334 Polaroid images and thirty-four snapshot prints seized from 4315 Charlotte Street following his arrest, Berdella was adamant that the six men identified as victims and whom he had confessed to killing were the only ones that he murdered.